One Bay Area Grant 3 (OBAG 3)

 - Complete Streets Policy and Regional Active Transportation Plan

 County & Local Program Details

-In response to MTC’s regional call for projects (expected May 2022), County Transportation Agencies (CTAs) will conduct countywide outreach and initial project prioritization and submit a project nomination list for consideration by MTC (by September 2022).
-MTC staff will evaluate CTA nominations using regional criteria and recommend a subset of projects for OBAG 3 funding to the Commission in January 2023.
+In response to MTC’s regional call for projects in May 2022, County Transportation Agencies (CTAs) conducted countywide outreach and initial project prioritization and submitted a project nomination list for consideration by MTC (in September 2022).
+MTC staff evaluated CTA nominations using regional criteria and recommended a subset of projects for OBAG 3 funding to the Commission in January 2023.
+Key program features include:

-- Funds will be available for a wide range of project types, and projects in Priority Development Areas (PDAs)
+- Supports a wide range of project types, and projects in Priority Development Areas (PDAs)

 Partner Agency Resources

 The following resources are provided to assist program partners in understanding and complying with OBAG 3 policies and requirements.
 Additional resources will be added as program areas are developed.